 This learning story contains suite of sessions and resources that can be used separately or as a whole.

-Everything needed to use this learning story is available on the downloads page, including all the illustrations, images and activity cards.
+Everything needed to use this learning story is available on the resource page, including all the illustrations, images and activity cards.

 When people think of the First World War they often think of trenches and fighting in France and Belgium.
 However, the remains of the First World War are all around us and the effect of the War on the Home Front is often overlooked.

 As a result, Home Front sites throughout the UK remain to be rediscovered and recorded.
 These can be in both urban and rural environments.
 The Home Front Legacy project gives you the opportunity to record and preserve remaining First World War Home Front sites in your local area.

 It is important to consider that once sites are destroyed, they are lost forever.

 - What is archaeology and what do archaeologists do?
 Students could write their ideas on post-it notes or collect class ideas on the board.

 - Complete a similar activity on 'What do we know about WW1?'